Brilliant at Fixing the Wrong Thing

 That's because they solved a symptom.
 The real problem is still there, quietly producing the same results.

-I've watched this pattern play out with over 100,000 participants in the past 25 years.
+I've watched this pattern play out with over 100,000 participants across 25 years of team simulations.
 Smart people.
 Expensive people.
-Solving the wrong thing over and over.
+Solving the wrong thing over and over, then wondering why the effort never sticks.

 The Symptom Trap